 A unique program within the Helen Keller School (HKS) is targeted towards children whose level of functioning does not qualify for admissions in the regular school program.
 It is a residential program, housed in a special facility on the HKS campus.
 Because many of the children in Awakenings are medically-fragile, the Awakenings program is self-contained.
 Classrooms, living space and dining room are all under a single roof.

 The curriculum emphasis is different than at any other AIDB program.
 Many of the Awakenings’ students will never live alone; the program focuses on sensory stimulation, communication and language, mobility, recreation and basic self-help skills.
 It is usually accomplished with a one-on-one approach.
-Awakenings’ students swim and participate in water therapy, play at the Hackney Play Therapy Center, ride horses within the Marianna Greene Henry Special Equestrians Program (link?) and participate in frequent field trips.
+Awakenings’ students swim and participate in water therapy, play at the Hackney Play Therapy Center, ride horses within the Marianna Greene Henry Special Equestrians Program and participate in frequent field trips.
+And, thanks to fundraising efforts from the AIDB Foundation, a new multi-sensory room has been developed which is designed to stimulate the sensory pathways of touch, taste, sight, sound, smell and movement of individuals with physical and cognitive impairments.
+Through the use of light, sound, tactile surfaces, etc., the goal is to essentially strengthen the brain which can be easily overwhelmed by a “sensory traffic jam”.